 Transferring style from one domain to another domain using Discovery GAN (DiscoGAN).
-Details will be covered in Chapter 4
+Details will be covered in Chapter 3

-Enhancing image quality and generating high resolution image with SRGAN.
-Details will be covered in Chapter 5.
+Enhancing image quality and generating high resolution image with pre-trained model using SRGAN.
+Details will be covered in Chapter 4.

 Generating Realistic Image from Attribute: Let say a burglar come to your apartment but you don’t have any picture of him/her.
 Now the system at police station could generate realistic image of the thief based on the description provided by you and search from database.
 For more information refer- arXiv: 1605.05396, 2016